-“No. His wife has left him, and she handed the baby over to me.
+“No. His wife left him and she handed the baby over to me.
 I just took her.
 After all, where else was I going to go?
 My mother has high blood pressure.
-The important thing is that I have a husband,” said Julie, cradling the baby.
+The important thing is I have a husband,” said Julie, cradling the baby.

 I couldn’t say anything.
-My eyes missed over.
+My eyes filled with tears.

-One day about a year later as I was pedaling my bicycle, I saw Mrs. Agus shuffling along dragging a half-filled sack.
-I stopped but she had forgotten who I was which shocked me deeply.
-When I looked at the sack I realized.
+One day around a year later as I was pedaling my bike, I spotted Mrs. Agus shuffling along dragging a half-filled sack.
+I stopped.
+But she had forgotten who I was, and this shocked me deeply.
+Looking at the sack I realized.
 It was just full of plastic water bottles and old newspapers.
 Mrs. Agus had become a garbage collector.
-To her, Jakarta had given only garbage.
+Jakarta had given her nothing but garbage.